Pathoschild/smapi-mod-dump/source/~theLion/WalkOfLife/README.md

 - **TrashNeededPerTaxLevel** (integer) - Represents the number of trash items the Conservationist must collect in order to gain a 1% tax deduction the following season.
 Use this value to balance your game if you use or don't use Automate.
 Default is 100.
 - **TrashNeededPerFriendshipPoint** (integer) - Represents the number of trash items the Conservationist must collect in order to gain 1 point of friendship towards all villagers.
 Default is 100.
 - **TaxDeductionCeiling** (decimal) - Represents the maximum allowed tax deduction by the Ferngill Revenue Service.
 Set this to a sensible value to avoid breaking your game.
 Default is 0.25 (25% bonus value on every item).
-- **EnableILCodeExport** (boolean) - If during launch you see red text in SMAPI that looks like this: "Failed to patch _____", then enabling this setting will create a '.cil' file in the mod folder for every patching error.
-This is mostly to help myself fix patching bugs, but submitting this along with your SMAPI log in a bug report can be very helpful.
+- **EnablePrestige** (boolean) - Whether to apply prestige changes.
+- **PrestigeCostMultiplier** (decimal) - Multiplies the base prestige cost.
+Set to 0 to prestige for free.
+- **ForgetRecipesOnPrestige** (boolean) - Wether prestiging a skill also clears all associated recipes.
+- **ExperienceBonusOnPrestige** (decimal) - Percentage bonus ll skill experience gained after each respective prestige.
+- **EnableExtendedProgession** (boolean) - Whether to open progression up to level 20 after fully prestiging a skill.

 ## Console Commands

 The mod provides the following console commands, which you can enter in the SMAPI console for testing, checking or cheating:

+- **player_checkskills** - List the player's current skill levels.
+- **player_resetskills** - Reset all player's skills.
 - **player_checkprofessions** - List the player's current professions.
 - **player_addprofessions** - Add the specified professions to the local player.
 - **player_resetprofessions** - Reset all skills and professions for the local player.
-- **setultmeter** - Set the super mode meter to the desired value.
+- **player_setultmeter** - Set the Super Mode meter to the desired value.
-- **readyult** - Max-out the super mode meter.
+- **player_readyult** - Max-out the Super Mode meter.
-- **registersupermode** - Change the currently registered Super Mode profession.
+- **player_registerult** - Change the currently registered Super Mode profession.
+- **player_checkult** - Check the currently registered Super Mode profession.
-- **maxanimalfriendship** - Max-out the friendship of all owned animals, which affects their sale value as Breeder.
+- **player_maxanimalfriendship** - Max-out the friendship of all owned animals, which affects their sale value as Breeder.
-- **maxanimalmood** - Max-out the mood of all owned animals, which affects production frequency as Producer.
+- **player_maxanimalmood** - Max-out the mood of all owned animals, which affects production frequency as Producer.
-- **checkfishingprogress** - Check your fishing progress and bonus fish value as Angler.
+- **player_checkfishingprogress** - Check your fishing progress and bonus fish value as Angler.
-- **checkdata** - Check current value of all mod data fields (ItemsForaged, MineralsCollected, ProspectorStreak, ScavengerStreak, WaterTrashCollectedThisSeason, ActiveTaxBonusPercent).
+- **wol_checkdata** - Check current value of all mod data fields (ItemsForaged, MineralsCollected, ProspectorStreak, ScavengerStreak, WaterTrashCollectedThisSeason, ActiveTaxBonusPercent).
-- **setitemsforaged** - Set a new value for ItemsForaged field, which determines the quality of items foraged as Ecologist.
-- **setmineralscollected** - Set a new value for MineralsCollected field, which determines the quality of minerals mines as Gemologist.
-- **setprospectorstreak** - Set a new value for ProspectorStreak field.
-- **setscavengerstreak** - Set a new value for ScavengerStreak field.
-- **settrashcollected** - Set a new value for WaterTrashCollectedThisSeason field, which determines your tax bracket the following season as Conservationist.
+- **wol_setdata** - Set a new value for one of the mod data fields above.
-- **checkevents** - List currently subscribed mod events (for debugging).
+- **wol_checkevents** - List currently subscribed mod events (for debugging).

 ## Recommended Mods